Dehab Faytinga

-Dahab Faytinga (born 10 June 1964), known professionally as Faytinga, is an Eritrean singer and musician.
+Dahab Faid Tinga (born 10 June 1962), known professionally as Faytinga, is an Eritrean singer and musician.
 She belongs to the Nilotic Kunama and Tigrinya ethnic groups.

 Early life

-Faytinga was born on 10 June 1964 in Asmara, Ethiopian Empire, now called Eritrea from her Tigrinya mother and Kunama father,who was a revered freedom fighter among the ethnic group.
+Faytinga was born on 10 June 1962 in Asmara, Eritrea to a Tigrinya mother and Kunama father, who was a revered freedom fighter among the ethnic group.
 The state of anarchy that ensued in 1942 after the defeat of the Italian army, forced her father to form a military band to defend the Kunama people against the raids they suffered.
 He was given the nickname of 'Fighting gun' (taken from his name 'Faid Tinga') by the British administration in the early 1950s.
 Between 1952 and 1962, he was elected enthusiastically to represent the Kunama people.
 At the end of the Federal arrangement he was imprisoned several times by the Ethiopian Government for his pro-Eritrean work.
 He was a political prisoner when the Ethiopian military regime came to power and he was freed by the EPLF in 1974 when they stormed the prison in Asmara.
 Faid Tinga Longhi was a hero for the Kunama people.